-- C.2.1 Match the front setback of the historic structures along the same side of the street.
-When the front setback pattern of the historic structures on the same side of the street varies, locate the new structure between the minimum and maximum of the prevailing front setbacks. - C.2.2 Maintain the same orientation to the street as established by the historic structures on the same street. - C.2.3 Minimize paving along residential street frontages with the exception of the continuation of existing sidewalks.
-Required parking should be located as remotely as possible from residential properties (see G.2.4). - C.2.4 Curb cuts and new driveways through the front yard are strongly discouraged for properties with alley access.
+- C.2.1 Match the front setback of the historic buildings along the same side of the street.
+When the front setback pattern of the historic structures on the same side of the street varies, locate the new structure between the minimum and maximum of the prevailing front setbacks. - C.2.2 Maintain the pattern and rhythm of the side yard setbacks of the other historic structures on the same side of the street. - C.2.3 Maintain the same orientation to the street as established by the historic structures on the same street. - C.2.4 Limit paving within the front street yard to primary driveways and sidewalks.
+Curb cuts and new driveways through the front street yard are strongly discouraged for properties with alley access. - C.2.5 On interior lots, limit the surface area of driveways and sidewalks to no more than 50% of the front street yard lot area. - C.2.6 On corner lots, limit the surface area of driveways and sidewalks to no more than 30% of the combined front and side street yard lot area.

-C.2.1 Match the front setback of the historic structures along the same side of the street.
+C.2.1 Match the front setback of the historic buildings along the same side of the street.